augustryder/Chaotic-Pendulum/README.md

 # [Chaotic Pendulum Simulation](https://augustherron.com/src/projects/double-pendulum/index.html)

-An interactive chaotic pendulum simulation showcasing the double pendulum system and chaotic dynamics.
+An interactive chaotic pendulum simulation showcasing chaotic dynamics.
+Simulation logic written in C++ and compiled to WebAssembly (WASM).
+Rendered using PixiJS and TypeScript.

 The double pendulum, or chaotic pendulum, is a system that comprises of a pendulum attached to the end of another pendulum.
 This system is governed by a set of coupled non-linear ordinary differential equations that cannot be solved analytically.
 In my simulation I implement fourth-order Runge-Kutta (RK4) integration to numerically solve the differential equations.
 The website showcases the derivation of the equations of motion using the Lagrangian formalism as well as phase-portraits for the system.